Update as of 25 May 2021: This article has been updated with new information released during the May 2021 BTO launch.

 - There are a few Chinese temples one to two streets away from the flats.
 So residents can expect more noise coming from these temples during festivities.

-- The good thing about the BTO site being surrounded by Telok Blangah Mall and the nearby hawker centre and market is that you don’t have to travel far to get food and daily necessities.
+- The good thing about the BTO site being so close to new and existing retail amenities like Telok Blangah Mall, market and hawker centre is that you don’t have to travel far to get food and daily necessities.
 The bad thing is that there will be a lot of human traffic in the area.

 - If you’re planning to get a south-facing flat on the higher floors, do note that you may not be able to get an unblocked sea view.
 This is because of the two high-rise condos across the street, which are closer to the waterfront.